-2.200 Trees Planted 2.200 11663 i alliceu
+2 200 Trees Planted

 The default values below are based on the reported collective experience of US local governments throughout network.
 CAPPA will assist you in estimating emissions and cost impacts and developing a local climate action based on these values.
 Adjust as appropriate to your local circumstance by editing the blue cells below.
 Char to blue cells here need to be saved using the Save function from the Excel File Menu.